With Catchr, you can populate different database types:

 Step 4: Set up the data import schedule

-Initial fetching: Define the period from which data should be first imported.
+Initial data fetching: Define the period from which data should be first imported.

-Automatic import: Set the frequency and the import window (how far back in time to fetch data automatically at the frequency you want).
+Schedule your dump: Set the frequency and the import window (how far back in time to fetch data automatically at that frequency).

 Your job will now launch the initial fetching.
-It will have a Running status until it is finished (depending on the period selected in the initial fetching, this can take several hours).
+It will have a Running status until it finishes (depending on the period selected during the initial fetch, this can take several hours).

 Once done, your job will be in Success status.